Note: This post contains spoilers for the first episode of Servant.

 The series’ setup is the sort of irresistible Twilight Zone premise that is guaranteed to get its hooks in a certain stripe of genre enthusiast.
 Wealthy Philadelphia couple Dorothy and Sean Tuner (Lauren Ambrose and Toby Kebbell) have recently hired a live-in nanny for their first-born infant son, Jericho.
 The new caregiver, Leanne Grayson (Nell Tiger Free), is a quiet, severe young woman, just 18 years old and skinny as a stork.
 There is something inexplicably off about Leanne: She dresses like a Mormon youth chorister and exudes a bland, farm-girl guilelessness, but there is a creepy intensity behind her sensible-shoes demeanor.
 She smiles a little too widely and blinks a little too infrequently.
 Still, the otherwise very particular Dorothy – an old-money Philly WASP who enjoys good wine and being the center of attention – sees something in Leanne, an indefinable quality that puts her sufficiently at ease to wind down her maternity leave and return to her job as a local television anchor.

 When Leanne arrives at the Turner house with her meager possessions, however, Sean sits her down and lays out the grim reality of the situation.
 In truth, Jericho died at 13 weeks of age, and Dorothy has been caring for a reborn doll as if it were her infant son.
 What began as a short-term therapy exercise to help Dorothy process her grief has now metastasized into a full-blown delusion, as she no longer seems to be aware that her flesh-and-blood child is dead.
 Rather than immediately turning Leanne out of the street, Sean proposes to pay her a nominal fee to go through the motions of caring for the doll for a few days, if only to protect Dorothy’s allegedly fragile psyche.
-For her part, Leanne seems completely unfazed by this revelation, and promptly sets about familiarizing herself with “Jericho’s” needs and the household’s layout and schedule.
+For her part, Leanne seems completely unfazed by this revelation, and promptly sets about familiarizing herself with “Jericho’s” needs and the household’s schedule.

 Sean works out of his home as a consulting chef – a bad-boy molecular gastronomist, complete with the requisite tattoos and hyper-perfectionism – so he ultimately has more opportunity than Dorothy to observe Leanne’s strange behavior.
 The nanny never drops the charade, even when she and Sean are the only ones in the house, dutifully attending to “Jericho” in a gentle, skillful way that belies her relatively young age.
 Sean is puzzled and more than a little annoyed by how readily Leanne embraces his wife’s delusion – and by the nanny’s pious, childlike habits.
 Every night Leanne eats a grilled cheese sandwich and a bowl of condensed tomato soup for dinner and then says her prayers while kneeling beside her bed.
 She makes cryptic notes in the margins of her well-thumbed Bible and hangs a strange cornhusk cross above the doll’s crib.
 Sean vents his bafflement at the whole situation over drinks with Dorothy’s younger brother, Julian (Rupert Grint), a cocksure financier who cynically concludes that Leanne is a grifter who aims to somehow exploit the Turners’ grief for her own purposes.